 The Student Employment Office assists students with employment opportunities.
-Priority for on-campus jobs is given to those students who demonstrate a financial need through the University's application for assistance and the Free Application for Federal Student Aid.
+Priority for on-campus jobs is given to those students who demonstrate a financial need through the Free Application for Federal Student Aid.

 The University participates in the Federal College Work-Study Program to aid those who could not enroll without financial assistance.
 The awarding of work-study is based on the availability of Federal funds and satisfactory academic progress.